 - a.
-Describe which Parts of the Federal Aviation Regulations govern certificated operators versus non-certificated operators.

-- Describe some of the differences in FAA operations and maintenance requirements for certificated operators versus non-certificated operators including the following:
+Describe which Parts of the Federal Aviation Regulations govern certificated operators versus non-certificated operators. - b.
+Describe some of the differences in FAA operations and maintenance requirements for certificated operators versus non-certificated operators including the following:

-- Crewmember qualification

-- Crewmember training requirements

-- Flight and duty time limitations

-- Airworthiness inspection differences - c.
+- Crewmember qualification - Crewmember training requirements - Flight and duty time limitations - Airworthiness inspection differences - c.
 Discuss the types of missions that require a Part 135 operator versus those that may be performed by a Part 91 operator. - d.
-Identify the regulations that the Department would be primarily concerned with when procuring the services of a CAS operator to conduct various missions including the following: - Transporting nine or less passengers - Transporting ten or more passengers - Conducting pipeline or power line patrol - Taking aerial photographs over our facilities - Spraying an area for controlling insect populations - Putting a large air conditioner on top of a facility - Taking a facility manager over a site to view new construction - 11.
-Aviation Managers must demonstrate a familiarity level of knowledge with the Department's aviation accident/fatality history and its impact on the program.
+Identify the regulations that the Department would be primarily concerned with when procuring the services of a CAS operator to conduct various missions including the following: - Transporting nine or less passengers - Transporting ten or more passengers - Conducting pipeline or power line patrol - Taking aerial photographs over our facilities - Spraying an area for controlling insect populations - Putting a large air conditioner on top of a facility - Taking a facility manager over a site to view new construction - 13.
+Aviation Safety Officers must demonstrate a working level of knowledge with the Department's aviation accident/fatality history and its impact on the program.

 - a.
-Briefly describe the Department's aviation accident history identifying the most significant occurrences including the following: - Department-owned aircraft accidents - CAS (chartered, rented, or leased) aircraft accidents - Most predominate cause for these accidents - b.
+Briefly describe the Department's aviation accident history identifying the most significant occurrences including the following: - Department-owned aircraft accidents - CAS (chartered, rented or leased) aircraft accidents - Most predominate cause for these accidents - b.
 Describe some of the immediate and long-range impacts of these accidents on the program. - c.
 Qualitatively compare the Department's aviation accident rates with civil aviation's accident rates. - d.
-Compare the Department's recent accident history with that prior to 1992 and describe some of the program changes that have affected this rate. - 12.
-Aviation Managers must demonstrate a working level knowledge of their sitespecific pre-accident plan.
+Compare the Department's recent accident history with that prior to 1992 and describe some of the program changes that have affected this rate. - 14.
+Aviation Safety Officers must demonstrate a working level knowledge of their sitespecific pre-accident plan.

+a.
+Describe the pre-accident plan at your site and include the following:

+- Immediate notification procedures and the "chain of command." - Methods to secure an on-site or off-site accident. - Coordination contingencies with local government and private organizations such as police and fire departments, hospitals, and medical evacuation units. - Responsibilities of the Department for notifying family members and providing assistance to them. - b.
+Explain whether the pre-accident plan is aviation-specific or generic to all operations at the site. - c.
+Describe the training and qualifications for individuals within your aviation program regarding the pre-accident plan including the following: - Accident notification procedures. - Medical assistance that individuals may provide. - Biohazards and methods to handle them. - Hazardous materials if present at an aviation accident site. - d.
+Describe the review process for your pre-accident plan and how often this occurs. - 15.
+Aviation Safety Officers must demonstrate a working level knowledge of DOE O 225.1A, Accident Investigations and its associated Guide, DOE G 225.1A-1, Implementation Guide for Use with DOE O 225.1A, Accident Investigations.

 - a.
-Describe the pre-accident plan at your site and include the following: - Immediate notification procedures and the "chain of command" - Methods to secure an on-site or off-site accident - Coordination contingencies with local government and private organizations such as police and fire departments, hospitals, and medivac units

-- Responsibilities of the Department for notifying family members and providing assistance to them - b.
-Explain whether the pre-accident plan is aviation specific or generic to all operations at the site. - c.
-Describe the training and qualifications for individuals within your aviation program regarding the pre-accident plan including the following: - Accident notification procedures - Medical assistance that individuals may provide - Biohazards and methods to handle them - Hazardous materials, if present at an aviation accident site - d.
-Describe the review process for your pre-accident plan and how often this occurs. - 13.
-Aviation Managers must demonstrate a familiarity level knowledge of DOE O 225.1A, Accident Investigation and its associated guide, DOE G 225.1A-1, Implementation Guide for use with DOE O 225.1 Accident Investigations.

-- Describe the two types of accident investigations currently performed within the Department. - b.
-Explain the primary differences between the two types of accident investigations including the following: - The major criteria that determine which type of investigation will be conducted - Who has responsibility for appointing each investigation board - c.
+Describe the two types of accident investigations currently performed within the Department. - b.
+Explain the primary differences between the two types of accident investigations including the following: - The major criteria that determine which type of investigation will be conducted. - Who has responsibility for appointing each investigation board. - c.
 Discuss the qualifications required for acting as a member of an accident investigation board. - d.
 Identify the one qualification that at least one board member must have in order to have a fully-qualified board. - e.
 Discuss who has the authority to grant a waiver for conducting an accident investigation. - f.
-Describe the requirements for publishing lessons learned once an investigation is completed. - 14.
-Aviation Managers must demonstrate a working knowledge of the National Transportation Service Board's (NTSB's) role in investigating DOE aviation accidents.
+Describe the requirements for publishing lessons learned once an investigation is completed.

+16. Aviation Safety Officers must demonstrate a familiarity level of knowledge of the NTSB's role in investigating DOE aviation accidents.